Are Lovebirds Good as Pets: The Pros and the Cons

 - Lovebirds do need attention.

-Cage and Contents: According to an article by Doree Bedwell on African Bird Society.com (you can see her complete article at the link below), “Lovebirds need a cage which has at least two places to perch, with room to fly from one to the other.”
-She recommends changing water and food dishes every day and notes that lovebirds need activity which means things like toys and swings.
-Another thing, which we have found with Gregory, is that lovebirds like to bath.
+- Cage and Contents: According to an article by Doree Bedwell on African Bird Society.com, “Lovebirds need a cage which has at least two places to perch, with room to fly from one to the other.”
+She recommends changing water and food dishes every day and notes that lovebirds need activity, which means things like toys and swings.
+Another thing, which we have found with Gregory, is that lovebirds like to bathe.

-Other Upkeep: We often let Gregory out to flutter around the house.
-We have his wings clipped every 4 - 5 weeks at the pet store which keeps him from taking long flights.
-When he flutters around, he is often going to the bathroom, probably about every 10 or 15 minutes we find he is excreting.
+- Other Upkeep: We often let Gregory out to flutter around the house.
+We have his wings clipped every 4–5 weeks at the pet store, which keeps him from taking long flights.
+When he flutters around, he is often going to the bathroom; probably about every 10 or 15 minutes, we find he is excreting.
 This can be troublesome and messy.
 There’s an interesting article at this site in regard to “Potty training” your bird.
-Petco offers an avian flight suit which also acts as a bird diaper (see links below).
+Petco offers an avian flight suit which also acts as a bird diaper.

-Breeding: We have not tried our hand at breeding, but talk over and over about getting Gregory a mate only because we think he gets lonely at times.
+- Breeding: We have not tried our hand at breeding, but we talk over and over about getting Gregory a mate only because we think he gets lonely at times.
 In fact, we’re not even sure if Gregory is a male.
-A simple DNA test would confirm his sex and I am sure we will have the test done before pursuing another bird.
-If you would like more information about breeding, many sites,like the one linked here, offer very in-depth breeding and sexing information.
+A simple DNA test would confirm his sex, and I am sure we will have the test done before pursuing another bird.
+If you would like more information about breeding, many sites offer very in-depth breeding and sexing information.

 All in all, I really never considered a bird as a pet.
 I thought perhaps they would be boring and dull.
 But Gregory is interesting, curious, affectionate and interacts with us daily.
 He has been a wonderful addition to our family.

 After reading this article, is a lovebird the pet for you?